Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-linux-booting-debug.md

     For Linux Application creation and debugging, refer to [Example Design: Debugging the Linux Application Using the Vitis Software Platform](#example-design-debugging-the-linux-application-using-the-vitis-software-platform).

+See the [next chapter](./8-custom-ip-driver-linux.md) for creating custom IP and device drivers for Linux.

 © Copyright 2015–2021 Xilinx, Inc.